lathashree01/lathashree01/README.md

 I am a **Machine Learning Engineer** specialising in **Computer Vision, NLP (LLMs), and MLOps**, currently building ML solutions for subsea systems at **Beam**.

 - Experienced in designing **scalable and efficient ML solutions**, focusing on **quantisation, distributed training, and ML best practices**.
-- Previously a **Senior Engineer at Sony**, driving ML-powered solutions to drive the business impact of various Sony entities within Sony Corporation.
+- Previously a **Senior Engineer at Sony**, building ML models and solutions to drive the business impact of various Sony entities within Sony Corporation.
-- Hold an MSc degree in **AI & ML from [Imperial College London](https://www.imperial.ac.uk/)**.
+- Hold an specialised MSc degree in **AI & ML from [Imperial College London](https://www.imperial.ac.uk/)**.
-- Passionate about learning new things and always full of energy!
+- Passionate about learning new things and focused on being better than yesterday (even if it's just a tiny bit :) )
 - Thrive in challenging environments; driven by the desire to push the boundaries of technology and create a positive impact.

 ### 🔬 Research & Projects